-- Transcutaneous electrical nerve stimulation.
+Transcutaneous electrical nerve stimulation.
 Small electrical pulses are delivered to the jaw muscles.
 These pulses stimulate the nerves, encouraging muscles to relax and the jaw to align.

 - Cosmetic Dentistry or Surgery.
 Teeth can be straightened to align the jaw, teeth can be removed to create more room for proper alignment, or the jaw can be moved forward surgically.

 - Exercises.
 Jaw problems can often be attributed to stress, which causes people to tighten their jaw muscles.
 Patients will perform jaw exercises in order to stimulate and relax the jaw muscles.

-- Lifestyle – Lifestyle changes such as stress reduction techniques or personal care solutions that will improve jaw pain may be suggested.
+- Lifestyle changes such as, stress reduction techniques or personal care solutions that will improve jaw pain.

 In order to determine if you have TMJ, Dr. Barney will need to perform a proper evaluation.
 Jaw pain can be caused by different problems, and not all are related to TMJ disorders.
 Dr. Barney can help you to properly diagnose what is causing your jaw pain and decide whether it requires action.

 - Consistent headaches